 Why this Solution?
 It costs effectively $0

-How we got to this solution?
+How did we get to this solution?
 Read below.

 Defining the Problem